 Payment bond claims yield results

 Further, a bond claim brings another party into the mix to help resolve issues: surety bond companies.
 These surety companies will apply extra pressure on the contractors to resolve issues.
 And since sureties will not continue to provide bonds to contractors with claims filed against them constantly, GCs pay special attention to bond claims that are filed against bonds they provide.
-Learn how you can use bond claims to get paid faster by the surety.

 Payment bonds on private construction projects